Convert AMR to OPUS

 Opus, associated with Opus Audio, is an open, royalty-free audio codec designed for high-quality voice and music streaming.
 Introduced by the Internet Engineering Task Force (IETF) in 2012, it adapts seamlessly to various applications like VoIP, videoconferencing, in-game chat, and live music performances.
 Known for its versatility, low latency, and high compression efficiency, Opus is widely adopted in modern communication platforms and web applications, making it a cornerstone in contemporary audio technology.

-You will be redirected to the download page to see the conversion status and download your OPUS file.
+You will be redirected to the download page to obtain the OPUS audio.

 Trim & cut AMR and convert it to OPUS.